-UES sponsors a noncontributory, defined benefit pension plan for substantially all employees of UES.
+UES sponsors a noncontributory, defined benefit pension plan for substantially all employees of UES hired before January 1, 2025.
 Benefits are based on years of service and average compensation.
-The Company also provides limited healthcare and life insurance benefits for retirees.
+The Company also provides limited healthcare and life insurance benefits for certain retirees.
+Non-bargaining unit employees and certain bargaining unit employees who commence service or are rehired on or after January 1, 2025, are not eligible to receive the defined benefit pension.

 UES recognizes an asset for a defined benefit plan's overfunded status or a liability for a plan's underfunded status in the balance sheet.
 The funded status is measured as the difference between the fair value of plan assets and the projected benefit obligation for the pension plans or accumulated postretirement obligation for the other postretirement benefit plan.
-UES records changes in pension and other postretirement defined benefit plans, not yet reflected in net periodic benefit costs, as a regulatory asset or liability, as such amounts are probable of future recovery or refund in rates charged to retail customers over the estimated service lives of employees.
+UES records changes in its pension and other postretirement benefit plans, not yet reflected in net periodic benefit costs, as a regulatory asset or liability, when such amounts are probable of future recovery or refund in rates charged to retail customers over the estimated service lives of employees.